 So make it your goal to stick with at least one of these activities for two months.

 1. Keep a self-reflection journal every day

-Journaling has numerous mental health benefits and it’s a powerful way of increasing your self-awareness.
+Journaling has numerous mental health benefits and is a powerful way of increasing self-awareness.
 In fact, we could say that self-awareness is the most crucial ingredient in overcoming self-destructive tendencies!
 Read more about journaling and the practice of self-awareness.

 2. Practice meditation or mindfulness

 There’s a reason why you keep hearing about these two practices and it’s because they work!
 Even if you struggle to meditate traditionally, there are endless forms of mindfulness meditation out there that might spark your interest.
 Examples include walking meditation, mindful art therapy, chanting mantras, guided journeys, color visualization, etc. If you don’t know where to start, I recommend downloading a meditation app such as InsightTimer, Calm, or Headspace.
 I started off with these apps, and they helped me tremendously.
 Bringing this key spiritual practice into your life can have profound benefits.

 3. Do some emotional catharsis

 Sometimes, we’re self-destructing because a deeper emotion (such as anger, grief, or passion) isn’t being expressed.
 Just think of a kettle: the more it boils, the more steam is released.
 But if that kettle could not release that steam, it would eventually explode!
 The same thing applies to you: you need a pressure valve to channel your pent-up emotions.
 When you don’t channel those buried emotions in a healthy way, they come out in self-destructive behaviors.
 So find something you enjoy doing that requires intense mental or physical effort.
 Examples include boxing, running, singing, dancing, creating art, or plain old screaming and crying (doing this privately is a good idea).
 One unconventional form of catharsis is called dynamic meditation.